jacky5823a/docs/AgentBackend/manual-en.md

 The sub-account of agent.
 Using the role-based access control(RBAC) system which able to add/update role permissions and append the role to the agent administrator.
 Also able to set platform available of agents for the agent administrator. **The agent administrator can not get the agent's records(include bets, accounting, transfer, members, ...etc) without the agent's platform available permission.**

 ## System Management
+The following are shown the features of Personal Setting:
+- Switch setting: include table setting, seamless wallet setting
+- Table limit setting
+- System account management:
-Able to upload customized logos on the `System Setting` page.
+  - Able to upload customized logos which would be shown on the game.
 There are 3 different sizes of logos in the game
+  - Able to set white list IP for backstage Logging

 ## Developer Zone
 - Developer Document: The `API Host`, `Agent ID`, `Agent Key` and API docs
 - Key Generator: Test the API Key, using to confirm the Key in the request
+- Seamless Request History: The request history from our side to the seamless callbacks of the agent